Galicia | Brittany Ferries

 Passenger vehicles will park on the same decks as freight as there is no dedicated car deck on Deck 7 as on the Stena Line E-Flexer’s.

 While the tilting ramp to deck 7 has not been fitted to GALICIA due to there being no dedicated car deck, the tilting ramps between the other vehicle decks remain.
-This means that (should it be required) the ship will be able to load on a single level rather than simultaneously over two levels.
-GALICIA also retains the capability to simultaneously load over two levels through both the bow and stern as with the Stena Line ships.
+As a result, the ship will be able to load on a single level rather than simultaneously over two levels of requires.
+This allows maximum operational flexibility for the ship.

-Other changes have been made to the construction process as a result of experience in building STENA ESTRID and STENA EDDA as part of a continual effort to improve efficiency and quality at the shipyard.
 The design and construction changes have in part led to Falk Rothe of DNV-GL (the ships certification society) claiming that GALICIA is “is the highest quality ship in this series so far” at the official delivery ceremony.

 Passenger Facilities on Galicia